realrolfje/loratemp/README.md

-Install mosquitto broker: sudo apt-get install mosquitto (not needed because TTN hosts that) Install mosquitto clients: sudo apt-get install mosquitto-clients
+Install mosquitto broker: sudo apt-get install mosquitto (not needed because TTN hosts that) Install mosquitto clients: sudo apt-get install mosquitto-clients More info on MQTT clients and debugging on [Stackoverflow](https://stackoverflow.com/questions/26716279/how-to-test-the-mosquitto-server#26716393)

 Links to The Things Network (because their site navigation is, let's say "sub optimal")

 - [Your TTN user profile](https://account.thethingsnetwork.org/users/profile)
 - [All your TTN applications](https://staging.thethingsnetwork.org/applications) Register your device and monitor the devices and their sent packets.
+- [Forum post about deleting devices](https://www.thethingsnetwork.org/forum/t/how-to-delete-device-from-application/3042) Short answer: Not possible.
+Long answer: Removing an application *is* posible.
+If you have a small application and really want to delete devices, simply create a new app.

 Help, tips and tricks: